7 things to do instead of staring at your phone

 According to the British Chiropractic Association (BCA), 22% of people have experienced back pain after using a smartphone.
 So rather than hunching over a device, do some simple stretches.
 You could even book in for a yoga or Pilates class.

 Nature can’t be fully accessed via mobile phones or screens.
 It is best experienced through being out in the world and using all five senses.
 Nature-deficit disorder has been identified as a growing phenomenon among children.
 However, adults also benefit from time in natural environments.
-One study in Japan showed that ‘forest therapy’ could reduce stress levels and heart rates8.
+One study in Japan showed that ‘forest therapy’ could reduce stress levels and heart rates.
 Why not get out and hug a tree today?